Zeelin82/DistributedTicTacToe/README.md

     4. The replication manager sends replies to the clients involved

   #Potential features:
-    -Statistics and match results/current state in a sqllite database
+    - Statistics and match results/current state in a sqllite database